Adroiti/docs-for-code-review-tools/CodeNarc/UnnecessaryPackageReference.md

 Known limitations:

 -   Does not catch class declarations that explicitly extend `java.lang.Object`.
-For instance, `class MyClass extends java.lang.Object  `.
+For instance, `class SomeClass extends java.lang.Object  `.
 Just don't do that, okay?
 -   Does not catch class declarations that explicitly extend `groovy.lang.Script`.
-For instance, `class MyScript extends groovy.lang.Script `.
+For instance, `class SomeScript extends groovy.lang.Script `.
 Don't do that, either!
 -   Does not catch unnecessary package references if they are the types of anonymous inner class definitions, for older versions of Groovy ( *1.7.10?).
 For instance, &lt;&lt;&lt;def runnable = new java.lang.Runnable() <span id="a...">...</span>*&gt;&gt;.

 ## Further Reading